Welcome to Part 4 of our WordPress Web Traffic Blueprint article series, where we explain how to automate traffic to your site using WordPress.

 After configuring all of the account and plugin settings, your content is ready for distribution.

-The Publicize feature adds a new section to your Publish box …
+Publicize adds a new section to your Publish box …

-(Publicize account details appear in your publishing area.)
+(Publicize options appear in your publishing section.)

-Now, whenever you publish new content, it will automatically get shared on every account you have set up …
+Now, whenever you publish new content, it will automatically get shared online to all of the accounts you have set up …

-(As soon as new content is published, it will be automatically shared online.)
+(As soon as you publish, your post is automatically distributed online.)

 CommentLuv